 It’s not only damage to our children’s vision that is important, correct eyewear is essential to maximise their performance in their beloved sport.
 Glasses are renowned for fogging up, falling off and limiting peripheral vision.
 On top of this, children will likely worry about damaging them or worse, having glass smash so close to their eyes.

 The result may be that children begin ‘holding back’ or not playing to their full potential.
 Physical sports are an integral part of childhood, particularly during secondary school with 100 minutes of sport a week being the minimum requirement these days.
 On top of playing during breaks and lunches, ensuring our child feels comfortable with their eyewear should be of paramount importance to us.

-When Can Children Start To Wear Contact Lenses?
+When Can Children Start Wearing Contact Lenses?

-Children can wear contact lenses at any age, but many begin to their contact lens journey around 11-14 years old.
+Children can wear contact lenses at any age, but many begin their contact lens journey around 11-14 years old.
 Your optometrist will decide when your child is ready to wear lenses based on their lifestyle.
 They will ask your child to insert the lenses over two visits and if they are satisfied that your child is ready, they will also recommend the right brand and type for them.